- Explain the three major bases for product liability claims

 - Failure-to-warn defects.
 In this case, the plaintiff is claiming “failure to warn”; that is, the manufacturer failed to provide adequate instructions regarding the product’s use or warn the buyer of potential danger of misuse.

 As an alternative (or in addition to) filing a claim based on negligence, an injured party can file a tort claim against the product manufacturer or retailer based on strict liability.
 The key difference between the two bases is that in a strict product liability case, the buyer doesn’t need to prove that the manufacturer or seller’s conduct was unreasonable.
 The plaintiff only needs to demonstrate that the defendant manufactured or sold a product that was defective and that the defect caused him or her harm.
 Three key points to note:

 - The seller of a defective product is only subject to liability for harm if normally engaged in the business of selling this type of project.

 - The defendant (manufacturer or seller) is liable only if the product is defective; that is, the product was defective when purchased by the consumer and the defect wasn’t caused by a buyer’s misuse of or substantial change to the product.

 - In a strict liability case, “privity”—a contractual relationship—is not required.
-That is, a consumer can sue the manufacturer, distributor and retail store, even though privity only exists between the buyer and the entity that he or she actually purchased the product from.
+That is, a consumer can sue the manufacturer, distributor, and retail store, even though privity only exists between the buyer and the entity from which he or she actually purchased the product.